 I was overwhelmed not just by the amount and the variety of foods available before my eyes, but also that it was all within my reach, and unlike the stores back home in Egypt I used to go to.
 No one was standing between me and my favorite food, so I could just have as much ice cream and candy as I wanted.
 Nobody would hand me my item along with questioning my judgment or taste.

-Then my first disappointment in America, my first cultural wake up call.
-I looked at the empty shopping bags, and I was so pleased to find “thank you” written in many languages on them, but much to my surprise, I noticed that there wasn’t a thank you in Arabic, which made me wonder why.
-This was more than 20 years before 9/11.
-I took my bags back to the store, which was their headquarters at the time.
-“Why don’t you want to thank me in my own language,” I asked the General Manger there.
+Then my first cultural wake up call.
+I looked at the shopping bags, and I was so pleased to find “thank you” written in many languages on them, but much to my surprise, I noticed that there wasn’t a thank you in Arabic, which made me wonder why.
+This was over 20 years before 9/11.
+I took my bags back to the store, which was their headquarters.
+“Why don’t you want to thank me in my language,” I asked the General Manger there.
 “We just don’t know how to write in Arabic,” (that was before Google translator.)
 So, I took a piece of paper, and wrote “شكرا”, which is thank you in Arabic, and left it there, and told him “Shokran.”
 Now you don’t just see it, but you hear it.”
 I forgot about this for a long time but a few years late, to my surprise,

 Ahmed Tharwat/ Host of the Arab American TV show BelAhdan / TPT